 Since there isn’t really just one best exercise, these 5 suggestions should give you a great foundation to either start a strength training routine or some new exercises to add into your workout.

-The major downside of the back squat is that it can be a very dangerous exercise, especially if you don’t have proper mobility in your hips, calves, etc. (See: How to Increase Squat Depth).
+The major downside of the back squat is that it can be a dangerous exercise, especially if you don’t have proper mobility in your hips, calves, etc. (See: How to Increase Squat Depth).
 The compressive pressure on the lower back is significant, which is why some strength coaches don’t recommend them.
-In addition, it can take a long time to recover due to the intense neuromuscular requirement, so I personally wouldn’t squat more than once per week with heavy weight.
+In addition, it can take a long time to recover due to the intense neuromuscular requirement.
 I also don’t think it’s necessary to do very low reps with squats, you can still build a lot of muscle with relatively higher reps but still heavier weight.

-In sum, if you have good mobility, don’t go too heavy with too low reps, I think squats are a killer muscle building exercise.
+In sum, if you have good mobility, don’t go too heavy with too low reps, I think squats are a killer muscle-building exercise.
 In college, my legs got so much bigger so fast doing squats that I literally had stretch marks form on my legs/hips!
-Trap bar deadlifts also come to mind as a great exercise to build muscle, but the range of motion and stimulation to the legs is not the same.
+Trap bar, or sumo deadlifts also come to mind as a great exercise to build muscle, but the range of motion and stimulation to the legs is not the same.

 Squats.
 I love deadlifts, but think that high rep squats are great for putting muscle on the legs, whereas heavy squats are great at putting muscle on the whole body.
 There’s nothing like putting a heavy weight on your back, being a little scared about the weight, still dropping down as low as you can, coming back up and doing it again for putting muscle on your whole body.

 With that said, most people don’t squat low enough (See: How Deep Should I Squat?) and there are a good number of people where squatting won’t be optimal either due to extreme tightness or one hip higher than the other, etc. In that case, single-legged movements like split squats would be better.